subbyte/mcp-streamable-http-quickstart/README.md

 ## Explanation of Modifications

-### Patch to Use SSE/Streamable-HTTP Instead of Stdio
+### Use SSE/Streamable-HTTP Instead of Stdio for Transport Protocol

 - Server: use `mcp.run('sys.argv[1]')` instead of `mcp.run('stdio')` given `sys.argv[1]` is either `sse` or `streamable-http`
     - SSE protocol: server main endpoint is `http://localhost:8000/sse`